IBM/cloud-functions-workshops/201-intermediate-courselets-nodejs/201-using-event-providers/github/README.md

     and commit it:
     ![Commit new github file](images/github-commit-new-file.png)

-    In a few seconds, you should see an activation appear in your pollinbg window that looks  something like:
+    In a few seconds, you should see an activation appear in your polling window that looks  something like:

     ```bash
     Activation: 'print-github-commits' (63c2a8ac688544a382a8ac6885c4a304)